fuxoft/fxmasm/MUSIC_FORMAT.md

 `40,25 42,25, 44,25 45,25 47,25 49,25 51,25 52,25 0,50`

-This plays the C major scale with each note having the length of 0.5 seconds (25 interrupts), followed by one second of silence.
+This plays the C Major scale with each note having the length of 0.5 seconds (25 interrupts), followed by one second of silence.

 Note that the "pairing" of the notes using commas is purely cosmetic.
 The following line has the exactly same effect as the example above and translates to exactly same 18 bytes of data: